Frequently Asked Questions

 We recommend using 3M brand strips and adhesive to hang posters and decorations.
 You may not use the following: Duct tape, wallpaper, contact paper, paneling, tacks, nails, screws, and adhesives (including two-sided tape and DUCT tape).
 Ceiling cover of any kind is not permitted - including tissue paper, wrapping paper and/or foil covering.

 Will I have internet access in my residence hall room?

 Each resident has access to the Ursuline College network.
-There are 2 internet ports in all double rooms.
+There is at least 1 internet port in all double rooms.
 Residents need to provide their own Ethernet cable.
 The approximate length recommended is 25'.

 What about wireless access to the internet?

-You may not hook up a wireless router in the residence halls or your room.
-Smith Hall, Grace Hall lounges, Murphy Hall lounges, Pilla Atrium, Dauby Science Center and Mullen Commuter Lounge all have wireless access to the internet.
+You may not hook up a wireless router in the residence halls.
+Additionally, WIFI access is available in Pilla Atrium, Dauby Science Center and the Mullen Commuter Lounge.

 Can I bring Fido or Fluffy?